lolay92/Config/README.md

  # Config

- Small configuration file management project.
+Configuration file management project.
 This project is intended to help me sharpen my advanced python skills and involves using some concepts of python programming and software development in general that I recently learned:

 - Logging
 - Unit testing